seodn/webcontent/smooth-auto-panel-paint/chassis-alignment.md

 ---

 ### About Us
-## Professional Chassis Alignment & Frame Straightening
+## Understanding Chassis Alignment & Structural Repairs

 Chassis alignment is the process of restoring a vehicle's structural frame after it has been damaged in an accident or impact.
 Even minor frame distortion can affect steering, suspension performance, tyre wear, and overall vehicle safety if left uncorrected.